-Once we have received your written request/completed request form and your ID, we will do our best to comply fully within 40 days, however if it is impossible to conclude the process within this period we will let you know by phone or letter.
+Once we have received your request and your ID, we will do our best to comply fully within one calendar month.
+If the request is complex we may need to extend that period by up to 90 days.
+If this is the case, we will be in touch with you to let you know.

 Yes, we take your privacy seriously so you will need to provide copies of two documents which prove your Identity before we can pass on information from our archives.
 Examples of proof of identity would be a Passport, Birth Certificate, Driving Licence, recent Utility Bill or Bank Statement.